-- Develop an understanding of water related cultural perspectives, views and opinions. - Understand watershed processes and how they relate to the natural environment. - Gain insight into western water law and policies which affect the use and non-use of water. - Develop an awareness and understanding of fundamental elements of leadership, interpersonal communication, teamwork and collaborative problem solving.
+- Distinguish between types of irrigation equipment and their applications. - Identify mechanical components of valves, center pivots and pumps. - Demonstrate competence with computer aided drafting software. - Design basic drip systems. - Analyze irrigation pumps and controls in relation ta complete irrigation system. - Perform soil moisture measurements and water scheduling. - Assess and design fish screens. - Develop an understanding of water related cultural perspectives, views and opinions. - Understand watershed processes and how they relate to the natural environment. - Gain insight into western water law and policies which affect the use and non-use of water. - Develop an awareness and understanding of fundamental elements of leadership, interpersonal communication, teamwork and collaborative problem solving.

-Transferability: The AAAS Degree is designed for students planning to enter their chosen career upon graduation.
+Transferability: The AAS Degree is designed for students planning to enter their chosen career upon graduation.
 Often only selected credits are considered transferable to public or private baccalaureate institutions.